-In our continuing series of blogs on some of the greatest artists from the Modern Art movement, we take a brief look over the careers of five more of the greats.
-Abstract Expressionists Willem de Kooning and Mark Rothko, Symbolist artist Gustav Klimt, Surrealist artist René Magritte, and the great outsider who often goes ignored in discussions about Modern Art; Edward Hopper, the “Realist”.
+In our continuing series of blogs on some of the greatest artists from the modern art movement, we take a brief look over the careers of five more of the greats.
+Abstract expressionists Willem de Kooning and Mark Rothko, symbolist artist Gustav Klimt, surrealist René Magritte, and the great outsider who often goes ignored in discussions about modern art; Edward Hopper, the realist.

-Unusually, de Kooning’s name is probably more widely known than his work, which has never enjoyed the long re-print life of many of the other artists in this list; but his impact amongst others in the Modern Art movement was significant and long lasting.
-Born in 1904 in Rotterdam where he trained in fine arts, he made his way to America where he worked as a house painter before discovering the emerging jazz scene and the interesting abstract art styles it inspired.
+Unusually, de Kooning’s name is probably more widely known than his work, which has never enjoyed the long re-print poster shop life of many of the other artists in this list; but his impact amongst others in the modern art movement was significant and long lasting.
+Born in 1904 in Rotterdam where he trained in fine arts, and made his way to America where he worked as a house painter before discovering the emerging jazz scene and the interesting abstract art styles it inspired.

-It led him into experiments with abstract painting which would lead to the Abstract Expressionist movement, propelling him into a career as an artist that would ultimately span seven decades.
-His worked touched on a range of styles and ideas, sometimes figurative, sometimes abstract, sometimes action-painted, and sometimes all three, his work is amongst the most valuable in the world, fetching prices as high as $300m.
+It led him into experiments with abstract painting which would lead to the abstract expressionist movement, propelling him into a career as an artist that would ultimately span seven decades.
+His worked touched on a range of styles and ideas, sometimes figurative, sometimes abstract, sometimes action-painted, and sometimes all three.
+De Kooning’s work is amongst the most valuable in the world, fetching prices as high as $300m.

 Gustav Klimt, the gold symbolist and inspiration to expressionists

-Widely famous for his work in shimmering golds and fine detail; The Kiss, Klimt was a master of symbolism, filling his work with allusions to the human psyche and sexuality, with his depictions of nudes and sexual liberation scandalising society of the day, as much of the Modern Art movement did.
-He captured the imaginations of emerging young Expressionists, and even today prints of his work are best sellers in art galleries and museums.
+Widely famous for his work in shimmering golds and fine detail; The Kiss, Klimt was a master of symbolism.
+He filled his work with allusions to the human psyche and sexuality, with depictions of nudes and sexual liberation scandalising society of the day, as much of the modern art movement did.
+Capturing the imaginations of emerging young expressionists, even today prints of his work are best sellers in art galleries and museums.

 Mark Rothko, the colour field abstract expressionist

-Another highly influential name from Abstract Expressionism, but probably best known for his remarkable colour field abstracts, which truly have to be seen in the real world to fully appreciate.
-Emerging during the 1940s, over the course of his career he progressed from figurative works into increasingly simplified abstract forms, focusing on colour, composition, scale, depth, and balance, eventually settling into compositions of rectangular forms in rich colour fields.
+Another highly influential name from abstract expressionism, but probably best known for his remarkable colour field abstracts, which truly have to be seen in the real world to fully appreciate.
+Emerging during the 1940s, over the course of his career he progressed from figurative works into increasingly simplified abstract forms.
+These focused on colour, composition, scale, depth, and balance, eventually settling into compositions of rectangular forms in rich colour fields.

-There was certainly realism to Hopper’s work, but there was also symbolism, melancholy, and other-worldliness, he was a true independent exploring possibilities with imagined spaces and moments in time that tell us more about our modern world than most romaticised classical works can, and affect the viewer as deeply, and unexpectedly, as a Rothko.
+There was certainly realism to Hopper’s work, but there was also symbolism, melancholy, and other-worldliness.
+He was a true independent exploring possibilities with imagined spaces and moments in time that tell us more about our modern world than most romanticised classical works can, and affect the viewer as deeply, and unexpectedly, as a Rothko.